Meet the teacher- Monday 10th September 5.30 pm- 6pm

 Each group will have three guided reading sessions each week.
 These books won’t be sent home as they will be needed at school.
-However the children will have a book from the school library to take home as it is imperative that children are reading for pleasure and continuing to develop their reading and comprehension skills (bring to school on a Tuesday to be changed every two weeks).
+However, the children will have a book from the school library to take home as it is imperative that children are reading for pleasure and continuing to develop their reading and comprehension skills (bring to school on a Tuesday to be changed every two weeks).

-Home Learning Challenge
+Home Learning Challenge: The Victorians.

 Children will be able to choose a book from the school library and will be changed every two weeks, usually on a Tuesday.
 Please endeavour to complete the schools reading record and leave a comment every time you read your book.

 Don't forget to check out the schools twitter page for regular updates and information.